Pressio/pressio4py/docs/pages/components/rom_lspg_steady.md

 \todo: write this better

-The pressio4py steady LSPG ROMs are designed such that using them boils down to two main steps:
+The pressio4py steady LSPG ROMs are designed to involve two main steps:

 ## 1. Create